William Attaway

 William Alexander Attaway (November 19, 1911 – June 17, 1986) was an African-American novelist, short story writer, essayist, songwriter, playwright, and screenwriter.
+He was known for his novel Blood on the Forge, which highlights the issues faced by African Americans who migrated from the rural South to the North, during a period known as the Great Migration.
+He was active in the Civil Rights movement and wrote for radio and television.

 Biography

 Early life

 Attaway was born on November 19, 1911, in Greenville, Mississippi, the son of W. A. Attaway, a physician and founder of the National Negro Insurance Association, and Florence Parry Attaway, a school teacher.
 When Attaway was six, he moved with his family to Chicago, Illinois, as part of the Great Migration, to escape the segregated South.

 Education

 In Chicago, Attaway showed little interest in school until he was assigned a poem written by Langston Hughes.
 Once he learned that Hughes was a black poet, Attaway decided to start applying himself to his school work.
 He even enjoyed writing so much that he wrote for his sister Ruth's amateur dramatic groups.

 After graduating from high school, Attaway enrolled at the University of Illinois Urbana–Champaign.
 There, he was a tennis college champion.
 Even though he was doing well at college, upon his father's death Attaway dropped out and became a traveling worker for two years.
 During these years he worked as a salesman, a labor organizer, and a seaman, and began to collect material for his later works.

 After getting his B.A.
 (1936) from the University of Illinois and having published "The Tale of the Blackamoor" in Challenge, he traveled around the US before settling into New York City.